nwchemgit/nwchem-wiki/MP2.md

 are solved, and also tightens thresholds for computation of the AO and MO integrals (from 10<sup>-9</sup> to 10<sup>-11</sup> within the MP2 code.

-## SCRATCHDISK -- Limiting I/O usage
+## SCRATCHDISK: Limiting I/O usage

 This directive - used only in the semi-direct algorithm - allows to limit the per process disk usage.
 Mandatory argument for this keyword is